 Short-acting bronchodilators are called "quick-acting," "reliever," or "rescue" medications.
 These bronchodilators relieve acute asthma symptoms or attacks very quickly by opening the airways.
 The rescue medications are best for treating sudden asthma symptoms.
 The action of inhaled bronchodilators starts within minutes after inhalation and lasts for two to four hours.
 Short-acting bronchodilators are also used before exercise to prevent exercise-induced asthma.

 Overuse of short-acting bronchodilators, whether in asthma inhalers, in tablets, or in liquid, is a sign of uncontrolled asthma that needs better treatment.
-If you need to use your short-acting bronchodilators more than twice a week, talk with your doctor about improving your asthma controller therapy.
+If you need to use your short-acting bronchodilators more than twice a week, talk with your doctor about improving your asthma control therapy.

 Short-Acting Bronchodilator Inhalers Available in the United States Include: